 How do most Thai people speak English with foreigners?

 It’s actually the universal truth for every foreigner.
 There have been many anecdotes that said that ordering meals at food courts is the most effective when one just simply points to the food displayed on the menu.

-Also, body language helps a lot when trying to explain or ask for something.
+Also, body language and hand gestures help a lot when trying to explain or ask for something.
 Want the vendor aunty to pack your food for takeaway?
 Use body language.

 Want to tell the direction of your hotel to the taxi uncle?
 Use body language.
 Simple and effective!
 You will also see that Thai people use a lot of body language to communicate with foreigners.